This Review Has Been Merged with

 In any case, unless your dog is specifically allergic to it, yeast can still be considered a nutritious additive.

 Next, vegetable oil is a generic oil of unknown origin.
 The ratio of omega-6 to omega-3 fats in any oil is nutritionally critical and can vary significantly (depending on the source).

 Without knowing more, it’s impossible to judge the quality of an item so vaguely described.
 However, compared to a named animal fat, a generic vegetable oil cannot be considered a quality ingredient.

 Thirdly, this recipe contains fructooligosaccharide, an alternative sweetener1 probably used here as a prebiotic.
 Prebiotics function to support the growth of healthy bacteria in the large intestine.

 Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing.

 And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Royal Canin Mini Weight Care Dog Food
+Royal Canin Mini Weight Care Dog Food Review

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.